erigones/esdc-docs/user-guide/network/debug-ipsec.rst

          xx.yy.zz.10 -> xx.yy.zz.20  ESP IP fragment ID=12394 Offset=1480 MF=0 TOS=0x0 TTL=60

 When IPSec things are working correctly, you should see an :ref:`IPSec negotiation packets<ipsec_negotiation_example>` when virtual machines start to communicate for the first time (or a key renegotiation is needed).
-Immediately after that, you can see a normal :ref:`IPSec communication<ipsec_communication_example>`.
+Immediately after that, you should see a normal :ref:`IPSec communication<ipsec_communication_example>`.

 What can go wrong:
     * `You don't see any IPSec packets` - verify the snoop interface and parameters or verify that IPsec services are online (``svcs ipsecalgs ike policy``).